oliverstickel/oliverstickel.github.io/index.md

 *Federal Ministry of Education and Research, Germany, about 1.2m €.*

 `2016-2018`
 **YALLAH** - "You All Are Hackers" [was a student exchange project](https://yallah.exchange/).
-Students from Palestine and Germany visited each other for multiple stays and worked on socio-economical issues using "maker-methods" and working out of Makerspaces.
+Students from Palestine and Germany visited each other for multiple stays and worked on socio-economical issues using "maker-methods".
 I had the project idea after my own visits to Palestine as a student, led the proposal and helped to recruit and set up the staff who took over the project.
 *German Academic Exchange Service (DAAD), Germany, about 225.000€.*

 `2016-2018`